 After the launch, the rest of the year should mostly be spent talking to users.
 Figure out why they’re using—or not using—your site.
 Find out what their problems are, and how well their stories match your initial assumptions.
 Send them emails, set up Skype calls, and meet them in person whenever possible.
 As you learn something new, update your platform or marketing message accordingly.

-Beyond the first year: Getting to ramen profitability
+Beyond the first year: Getting your marketplace to ramen profitability

 After the first year, you should have achieved a basic level of liquidity in your marketplace: transactions occur constantly, and you have a small but loyal group of users who keep coming back and getting value from what you’re building.
-The marketplace, while not necessarily growing fast, is “running on its own”.
+The marketplace, while not necessarily growing fast, is generating enough revenue to cover the marketplace costs.

 If you have not reached this state, it does not mean you should quit.
-You might not have found the right angle and need to continue trying out different things.
+You might not have found the right angle and need to continue trying out different marketplace growth tactics.
 But one thing is sure: something needs to be changed.
 You should examine your concept critically, asking yourself “Am I really solving a big enough problem“?

 Once you reach liquidity, it might be time to take things to the next level.
 If you are working alone, bringing on another person can be tremendously helpful.
 In the long term, running the business alone can be emotionally taxing.
 If you still have your day job, you should consider quitting to focus full-time on your marketplace.
 The question of outside funding—through crowdfunding or private investment—might also be on the table if you’re not committed to bootstrapping.